Ah Diddums

 Ah Diddums is a computer game released by Imagine Software for the ZX Spectrum in 1983 and can be run on the 16KB/48KB versions of the machine and the Commodore 64 in 1984.

 Gameplay

 The player controls a teddy bear who is trying to escape a toy box in order to comfort his crying baby owner.
-Teddy's job is to arrange building blocks in a certain order in the shelf at the top of the screen, allowing him to escape the toy box.
-On escaping one box Teddy finds himself in another toy box, escape from which is more difficult; there are 99 toy boxes in total from which to escape.
+Teddy's job is to arrange building blocks in a certain order on the shelf at the top of the screen, allowing him to escape the toy box.
+On escaping one box, Teddy finds himself in another toy box, whose escape is more difficult; there are 99 toy boxes in total from which to escape.

 Reception

 Ah Diddums won "Best Original Game" at the Computer and Video Games 1983 Golden Joystick Awards.